zhouzypaul/zhouzypaul.github.io/index.md

 I love connecting with people.
 If you'd like to get in contact with me, please reach out at [zhiyuan_zhou at berkeley dot edu].

 ## Recent News
+- July 2025: [WSRL](/wsrl/) now works on robots!
+- June 2025: Honored that [AutoEval](https://auto-eval.github.io) won the Best Paper Award at RSS 2025 Robot Evaluation Workshop.
+And fun to catch up with old and new friends at RSS!
 - May 2025: I'm spending the summer as a research intern at [Physical Intelligence](https://pi.website).
 - March 2025: Excited to announce [AutoEval](https://auto-eval.github.io), a system that autonomously evaluates generalist robot policies in the real world.
 I'm super excited to open access this resource and see how it can help the community!
 Give it a try and evaluate your policy now :)
 - New paper out on how to do RL fine-tuning without offline data retention!
 I'm excited to see how [Warm-start RL (WSRL)](http://arxiv.org/abs/2412.07762) can help scale up RL for real-world tasks.
 Update: WSRL is accepted at ICLR 2025!